 The cathedral church of the Archdiocese of Southwark.
 As originally built by A.W.N.
 Pugin in 1841-48 this was the largest Catholic church in England, and the obvious choice of a cathedral for the new Diocese of Southwark, created in 1850.
 The cathedral contains a number of important furnishings by Pugin and his son Edward.
 The building was badly damaged by wartime bombing and rebuilt in a different form by Romilly Craze.
-The new design impresses in its overall massing, although the non- completion of the tower detracts from the building’s impact in the townscape and the detailing is rather lacking in vigour.
-The same cannot be said of the Harry Clarke stained glass, the most successful of the post-war additions to the Cathedral.
+The new design impresses in its overall massing, although the non-completion of the tower reduces the building’s impact in the townscape.
+New furnishings included fine stained glass by Harry Clarke Studios of Dublin.
 The building occupies a prominent corner site opposite the Imperial War Museum.
-Frederick Walters’ ancillary buildings lie to the rear and are in medieval domestic style, possibly influenced by nearby Lambeth Palace.
+Frederick Walters’ Archbishop’s House and other ancillary buildings lie to the rear and are in medieval domestic style, possibly influenced by nearby Lambeth Palace.

 A Catholic chapel was built in St George’s Fields in 1790, at the time of the passing of the Second Relief Act.
 The architect was the London surveyor and builder James Taylor.
 Here was reportedly celebrated in January 1793 the first High Mass in England since the days of James II (apart from in the embassy chapels), for the repose of the soul of the late King Louis XVI of France.

 By the 1830s this Georgian chapel was inadequate for the numbers attending, prompting Fr Thomas Doyle, the priest in charge of the mission, to develop ambitious plans for a significant new church.
-After extensive fundraising, A.W.N.
-Pugin was asked to develop plans in 1838 for a large cruciform church with a central tower and spire, cloister, chapter house, convent and schools.
+In 1838, after extensive fundraising, A.W.N.
+Pugin was asked to develop plans for a large cruciform church with a central tower and spire, cloister, chapter house, convent and schools.
 However, these were rejected as too expensive and, instead, designs for a new church, clergy house and two schools were sought in competition from Pugin, John Buckler, Edward Foxhall and J.J.
 Scoles.
 By this time the Georgian design of the 1790 chapel was decidedly unfashionable (although it had been internally Gothicised in 1808); the brief called for ‘pointed architecture’ and ‘solidity of construction’ while at the same time emphasising economy and maximum size.
-Pugin’s design was chosen, the site in St George’s Road purchased (the very site from where Lord George Gordon had instigated the eponymous riots in 1780), and builders chosen (Myers & Wilson).
-The foundation stone was laid in May 1841, with building continuing in fits and starts (on account of further fundraising difficulties) until July 1848, when the completed church was opened by Bishop Wiseman.
+Pugin’s design was chosen, the site in St George’s Road purchased (purported to be have been that from which Lord George Gordon had led a march on parliament in 1780), and builders chosen (Myers & Wilson).
+The foundation stone was laid in May 1841, with building continuing intermittently (on account of further fundraising difficulties) until July 1848, when the completed church was opened by Vicar Apostolic Nicholas Wiseman.

 Pugin’s second design, although modified from that of 1838, was nevertheless the largest Catholic church in England at that time.
 The church relied for its effect on its volume; of necessity there had to be economies in the construction (it was built of yellow stock brick, with stone used only for the dressings) and fitting out (although the chancel interior was highly enriched).
-The intended 320ft western tower and spire was not realised; instead a 60ft stub of a tower was built.
+The intended 320 ft western tower and spire were not realised; instead a 60 ft stub of a tower was built.

-With the re-establishment of the Catholic hierarchy in 1850, it was natural that Pugin’s great church should become the cathedral church of the new Diocese of Southwark, and the adjoining clergy house the residence of the first Bishop, Thomas Grant.
+With the re-establishment of the Catholic hierarchy in 1850, Pugin’s great church was the natural choice for the cathedral church of the new Diocese of Southwark, and the adjoining clergy house the residence of the first bishop, Thomas Grant.

 The cathedral was furnished and enriched in the subsequent decades.
 A.W.N.
-Pugin added the Petre Chantry in 1848-49.
-His son Edward Welby Pugin fitted out the Blessed Sacrament chapel in 1856-7, with gates by Hardman, and added the adjacent Knill Chantry at the same time.
-Between 1888 and 1905, redecoration and restoration work was undertaken by the architect F. A. Walters, including the chapel of St Joseph, of the south aisle.
-Walters also rebuilt Pugin’s clergy houses with a larger and grander building housing a residence and offices for the bishop (1886-87).
+Pugin added the Petre Chantry in 1848-9 and his son Edward Welby Pugin the Knill Chantry in 1856-7.
+F. A. Walters rebuilt Pugin’s clergy houses with a larger and grander building housing a residence and offices for the bishop in 1886-7.
+The chapel of St Joseph, off the south aisle, was built in memory of Samuel Weld and opened in 1890.
 The cathedral was consecrated on 7 November 1894.

 In 1938-40 Amigo Hall was built alongside the cathedral, from designs by Robert Sharp.
 It was named after Archbishop Amigo, who came to Southwark in 1904 (Archbishop from 1938).

 The building is described in the list entry (below).
+The Blessed Sacrament Chapel is incorrectly attributed to E. W. Pugin rather than A. W. N. Pugin, and the descriptions of this chapel and of the Knill Chantry appear to be muddled.
 Features not mentioned or insufficiently described in the list entry include: